-Iran puts 5 Iranian-American prisoners under house arrest in possible push to be released in deal
+Iran transfers 5 Iranian-American prisoners to house arrest

 The alleged violations include the transfer of funds through Venezuela and sales of dual-use equipment that the U.S. alleges could be used in Iran’s military and nuclear programs.
 Iran has been enriching uranium and stockpiling it as part of its advancing nuclear program.

-The deal hinges on some $6 billion to $7 billion in Iranian assets tied up in South Korean banks, frozen due to international sanctions on Tehran.
+The deal hinges on Iranian assets frozenin South Korean banks due to international sanctions on Tehran.
 Already, Tehran seized a South Korean oil tanker amid the dispute and threatened further retaliation in August.

 “Definitely Iran will not remain silent, and we have many options that could harm the Koreans and we will certainly use them,” said Fadahossein Maleki, a member of Iran’s parliament who sits on its influential national security and foreign policy committee.

 Iran and the U.S. have a history of prisoner swaps dating back to the 1979 U.S. Embassy takeover and hostage crisis following the Islamic Revolution.
-The most-recent major exchange between the two countries happened in 2016, when Iran came to a deal with world powers to restrict its nuclear program in return for an easing of sanctions.
+The most recent major exchange between the two countries happened in 2016, when Iran came to a deal with world powers to restrict its nuclear program in return for an easing of sanctions.

 Four American captives, including Washington Post journalist Jason Rezaian, flew home from Iran, and several Iranians in the United States won their freedom.
 That same day, the Obama administration airlifted $400 million in cash to Tehran.